A Survey of Knowledge Enhanced Pre-trained Models: Related Work

 \paragraph{Semantic Matching Models} Semantic matching models measure plausibility of facts by matching latent semantics of entities and relations with similarity-based scoring functions.
 RESCAL associates each entity and relation with a vector and matrix, repectively \cite{40nickel2011three}.
 The score of a fact $(h,r,t)$ is defined by a bilinear function.
 The bilinear function introduces matrices to represent relations between entities, enabling the modeling of local structure centered around relations within knowledge graphs.
-Specifically, let $R$ denotes a matrix that models the relation $r$ between all entities, and let $A$ denotes the matrix that models all latent-component representations of entities.
-The score of two entities in the relation $r$ is defined as $ARA^{T}$.
-By computing the product of multiple valid triplets simultaneously, the function takes the multiple head and tail nodes of a relation into consideration.
 To decrease the computing complexity, DistMult simplifies RESCAL by restricting relation to diagonal matrices \cite{41yang2014embedding}.
 Combining the expressive power of RESCAL with the efficiency and simplicity of DistMult, HolE composes the entity representations with the circular correlation operation, and the compositional vector is then matched with the relation representation to score the triplet \cite{42nickel2016holographic}.
-Unlike models above, SME conducts semantic matching between entities and relation using neural network architectures \cite{43bordes2014semantic}.
+Unlike models above, SME conducts semantic matching between entities and relations using neural network architectures \cite{43bordes2014semantic}.
 NTN combines projected entities with a relational tensor and predicts scores after a relational linear output layer \cite{44socher2013reasoning}.

 \paragraph{Graph Neural Network Models} The above models embed entities and relations by only facts stored as a collection of triplets, while graph neural network based models take account of the whole structure of the graph.
 Graph convolutional network (GCN) was first proposed in \cite{165bruna2014spectral} and has become an effective tool to create node embeddings which aggregates local neighborhood information of the graphs \cite{162kipf2016semi,163kipf2016variational,164hamilton2017inductive,167velivckovic2017graph}.
 As the extension of graph convolutional networks, R-GCN is developed to deal with the highly multi-relational data characteristic of realistic knowledge bases \cite{50schlichtkrull2018modeling}.
 SACN employs an end-to-end network learning framework where the encoder leverages graph node structure and attributes \cite{51shang2019end}, and the decoder simplifies ConvE \cite{166dettmers2018convolutional} and keeps the translational property of TransE.
 Following the same framework of SACN, Nathani et al. propose an attention-based feature embedding that captures both entity and relation features in the encoder \cite{53nathani2019learning}.
 Vashishth et al. believe that the combination of relations and nodes should be considered comprehensively during the message transmission \cite{56vashishth2019composition}.
 Therefore they propose CompGCN that leverages various entity-relation composition operations from knowledge graph embedding techniques and scales with the number of relations to embed both nodes and relations jointly.